Duterte to visit Myanmar, Thailand

 The Asean Summit is slated last week of April in the Philippines.

-The President is scheduled to meet members of the Filipino community in Tyhailand, where more than 16,000 Filipinos are living and working.
+The President is scheduled to meet with members of the Filipino community in Thailand, where more than 16,000 Filipinos are living and working.

 Bilateral relations between the Philippines and Thailand will reach 68 years in June 2017.